TD-Dan/Sunwai/Sunwai - Appendix 1 - Dimensionalities.md

 # Appendix 1: Dimensionality of base set

 author-comment:: This section is experimental and not complete.
+NEEDS UPDATE due to changed word meanings!

 These charts map the meaning accross the base set words among different semantic dimensions/axis.
 Words define points, regions or patterns in given dimensions.
 Sunwai overloads words to multiple dimensions.